 Wafer Lights or Retrofit Can Lights?

 First things first.
-Smart recessed lights usually come in two forms:
+Smart recessed lights usually come in two forms (see below).
+The form you want depends on your existing lighting situation.

 Retrofit can lights– These smart lights are designed to fit inside existing recessed cans.
 They replace your old bulb and trim.
 They come in 2 common sizes: 4″ (fits 4″ cans) and 5″/6″ (adapts to fit either 5″ or 6″ cans).
 They typically have a height of 3″-4″.
 To get power, they usually come with an adapter plug that screws into the standard light socket inside the can.
 Then, the body of the light snaps into place inside the can using spring loaded clips.